Darthagnon/web2epub-tidy-script/Readme.md

 - https://magic.wizards.com/en/story

 Known issues:
-- Does not yet read the Planes/Planeswalkers databank `#databank > a`
+- Does not yet read the Planes/Planeswalkers databank `#databank > a` or their articles under e.g. https://magic.wizards.com/en/story/dominaria-plane
 - Excludes author names
 - Does not crawl paginated indexes beyond the 1st page
 - Does not yet work for https://mtglore.com/